kubedb/docs/docs/guides/qdrant/tls/configure-tls.md

 > **Note:** YAML files used in this tutorial are stored in [docs/examples/qdrant/tls](/docs/examples/qdrant/tls) directory of [kubedb/docs](https://github.com/kubedb/docs) repository.

-## Overview

-KubeDB uses the following CRD fields to enable TLS/SSL encryption in Qdrant.

-- `spec:`
-  - `tls:`
-    - `issuerRef`
-    - `certificates`
-    - `client` — enables TLS for client-to-server communication
-    - `p2p` — enables TLS for peer-to-peer communication between Qdrant nodes

-- `client` (optional, default `false`): When set to `true`, the Qdrant server will accept TLS-encrypted connections from clients.
-This is essential for securing client access to the database.

-- `p2p` (optional, default `false`): When set to `true`, all inter-node communication within the Qdrant cluster (gossip, replication, etc.) will be encrypted using TLS.
-This ensures that data in transit between Qdrant nodes is secure.

-### Create Issuer/ClusterIssuer
+## Create Issuer/ClusterIssuer

-Now, we are going to create an example `Issuer` that will be used throughout the duration of this tutorial.
+We are going to create an example `Issuer` that will be used throughout the duration of this tutorial to enable TLS in Qdrant.
 Alternatively, you can follow this [cert-manager tutorial](https://cert-manager.io/docs/configuration/ca/) to create your own `Issuer`.
-By following the below steps, we are going to create our desired issuer,

-- Start off by generating our ca-certificates using openssl:
+- Start off by generating your CA certificates using openssl:

 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./ca.key -out ./ca.crt -subj "/CN=qdrant/O=kubedb"
 ```

-- Create a secret using the certificate files we have just generated:
+- Now create a ca-secret using the certificate files you have just generated:

 ```bash
 $ kubectl create secret tls qdrant-ca --cert=ca.crt --key=ca.key --namespace=demo
 secret/qdrant-ca created
 ```

-Now, we are going to create an `Issuer` using the `qdrant-ca` secret that contains the CA certificate we have just created.
-Below is the YAML of the `Issuer` CR that we are going to create:
+Now, create an `Issuer` using the `qdrant-ca` secret you have just created.
+Below is the YAML of the `Issuer` CR:

 ```yaml
 apiVersion: cert-manager.io/v1